Brennan-VanderLaan/tokus-tangent/Readme.md

 The plan is to use TCP as the initial transport and focus on goals in this order

-- Static buffer size, implement RadioClient & RadioBroadcast to use address typed in (no auto-discovery)
+- *Done* - Static buffer size, implement RadioClient & RadioBroadcast to use address typed in (no auto-discovery)
 - Expose buffer status to UI
 - Add latency tracking
 - Add buffer tracking